KilianLeport/serverEmulatorApplication/README.md

 ### [Server Emulator application:](https://github.com/KilianLeport/serverEmulatorApplication)
-The Server Emulator application is developed to test the client applications.
-This application emulates the server and the network of sensors.
+The Server Emulator application was developed to test the client applications.
+This application emulates the server and the sensor network.
 This application can:
 * simulate the TCP server
 * simulate the UDP server to answer the IP and the PORT of the TCP server
 * simulate a list of devices that are present on a virtual network
-* simulate a lose of communication with those devices
+* simulate a loss of communication with those devices
 * simulate a delay in communication with each device
 * save a configuration for the sensor network